A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

-In this subsection we use the tools developed in \Cref{sec:bousquet} and \Cref{sec:4-clt} to study the asymptotic properties of \emph{cross conformal prediction}, a variant of split conformal prediction methods.
-In general, conformal prediction is a general framework that uses the exchangeability between sample points to convert arbitrary point estimators into prediction sets that enjoys certain worst-case coverage guarantee under very mild conditions.
+In this subsection, we use the tools developed in \Cref{sec:bousquet} and \Cref{sec:4-clt} to study the asymptotic properties of \emph{cross-conformal prediction}, a variant of split conformal prediction methods.
+In general, conformal prediction is a general framework that uses the exchangeability between sample points to convert arbitrary point estimators into prediction sets that enjoy certain worst-case coverage guarantee under very mild conditions.
 To keep the presentation concise and self-contained, we will focus on a regression setting, where each sample point $X_i=(Y_i,Z_i)$ consists of a response $Y_i\in\mathcal Y$ and a covariate $Z_i\in\mathcal Z$.
-The goal is to construct a confidence set $\hat C\in\mathcal Y\times\mathcal Z$ from an i.i.d. sample $(Y_i,Z_i)_{i=1}^n$ such that, for another i.i.d. sample $(Y_{n+1},Z_{n+1})$,
+The goal is to construct a prediction set $\hat C\subseteq\mathcal Y\times\mathcal Z$ from an i.i.d. sample $(Y_i,Z_i)_{i=1}^n$ such that, for another i.i.d. sample point $(Y_{n+1},Z_{n+1})$,

 for a nominal non-coverage level $\beta\in(0,1)$.
 Here $\hat C(z)\coloneqq\{y\in\mathcal Y:~(y,z)\in\hat C\}$, and hence \eqref{eq:5.5-conf-coverage} is equivalent to